A social media agent orchestrator is really a lock manager with good taste in what runs when.

 Every lock in the fleet

 These are the actual acquire_lock call sites, dedup-sorted out of skill/*.sh.
-Five platform-browser locks at the top, pipeline locks below.
+Four platform-browser locks at the top, pipeline locks below.
 Every pipeline picks one from each tier, in that order.

 A collision, played out in real time